lander2k2/meshlab/data_service/README.md

 # Data Service

-A simple REST API that just serves current UTC time for initial testing.
+REST API's that return current UTC time to simulate services that serve data to the user interface.

+*Load Balanced Data Service*: for testing traffic routing and canary deployments

+*Rate Limited Data Service*: for testing rate limiting of backend services

 ## Build Instructions